maxpyne1981/basic_algorithms/read/solution_hints.md

 # Solution hints

-### Sliding window
-  - if window is fixed, use for + if
-  - if window is changine, use for + while
+o Merging internals : sort by start, go over the intervals, keep merging, o Meeting rooms: map, add +1 when meeting starts, -1 when end, add rooms, and keep track of max, o Sliding window: if window is fixed, use for, if window is changine, use for + while;

 ### next greatest element
   - start from right